-4.12.1.4 DESIGN
+4.12.1.5 DESIGN

-- The raingardens' media layers shall be designed in accordance with the City's standard drawings - Unlined raingardens shall be limited to the following suburbs: - Rosebery - Waterloo - St Peters - Beaconsfield - Zetland - $\circ~$ Alexandria. - Unlined raingardens shall only be used where ground conditions permit infiltration and there is sufficient distance from buildings and structures to ensure these structures will not be adversely impacted by the raingarden. - Ground infiltration rate shall be more than 100 mm/hour - $\circ~$ The highest predicted underground water table shall be 1500 mm lower than the levels of theraingardens. - Infiltration rates and the underground water table shall be determined prior to design by an accredited experience geotechnical engineer. - Partly lined raingardens shall be used where ground conditions permit infiltration and protection is required for adjoining buildings or structures - All other raingardens shall be lined.
+- · The raingardens' media layers shall be designed in accordance with the City's standard drawings - Unlined raingardens shall be limited to the following suburbs: - Rosebery - o Waterloo - o St Peters - Beaconsfield - o Zetland - o Alexandria. - Unlined raingardens shall only be used where ground conditions permit infiltration and there is sufficient distance from buildings and structures to ensure these structures will not be adversely impacted by the raingarden. - Ground infiltration rate shall be more than 100mm/hour - The highest predicted underground water table shall be 1500mm lower than the levels of the raingardens. - Infiltration rates and the underground water table shall be determined prior to design by an accredited experience geotechnical engineer.

+- Partly lined raingardens shall be used where ground conditions permit infiltration and protection is required for adjoining buildings or structures - · All other raingardens shall be lined.

-4.12.1.5 MAINTENANCE
+4.12.1.6 MAINTENANCE

-All raingardens and associated components shall be designed in accordance with Sections 4.6.4 and 4.11.2.2
+All raingardens and associated components shall be designed in accordance with Sections 4.6.6 and 4.11.2.2.